 2.)
 Pulse until the cauliflower has rice grain consistency.
 Don’t blend for too long or you’ll end up with mush!
 Simply fish out the larger pieces and put them in with the next batch.

 3.)
 Place a sauté pan or wok on a medium heat.
-Add the butter and stir-fry the peppers, ginger, garlic and whites of the spring onions / scallions for 3 minutes.
+Add the butter (or olive oil / coconut oil) and stir-fry the peppers, ginger, garlic and whites of the spring onions / scallions for 3 minutes.

 4.)
 Add the cauliflower and fry for a further 3 minutes, stirring regularly.
 Mix through the coconut aminos and a pinch of salt.